Shuffle/Shuffle-docs/handbook/Sales/README.md

 - Our customers may hit a limit at where they can't run Shuffle anymore without a license (mainly due to SLA's)

 ## Sales Process
-As we're still just doing inbound sales, the process is rather simple.
+As we're just doing inbound sales, the process is rather simple.
+The following links from within an account may be helpful to configure their account.
+You can only see these if your account has support access.

 <img width="985" alt="helpful sales links" src="https://github.com/Shuffle/Shuffle-docs/assets/5719530/38e8c1f8-bc38-460f-b00b-a534944c4f0f">